Team Naked’s favourite reads.

 “In the first few minutes, it can be difficult to get through due to the new age language.
 It certainly requires you to drop all of your preconceptions, and don’t get hung up on any specifics.
 I know that sounds odd, but believe me – just stick with it and you won’t regret it.
 I found myself glued until the end.
 The agreements are simple, yet have a profound impact on how each of us lives our life.

-“It takes a lot of effort to change our conditioning throughout our lives, and you certainly won’t be a changed person after one listen or read.
+“It takes a lot of effort to change our conditioning throughout our lives, and you certainly won’t be a changed person after one listens or reads.
 I’ve listened to this more than a handful of times – each time bringing a sense of renewed awareness and a reminder that I have the power to make my life better.”

 The Power of Habit: Why we do what we do in life and business by Charles Duhigg